mnewswanger/container-factory/readme.md

 To get started, get and install the build tool.

 ```
-go get go.mikenewswanger.com/docker-automatic-build
+go get go.mikenewswanger.com/container-factory
-go install go.mikenewswanger.com/docker-automatic-build
+go install go.mikenewswanger.com/container-factory
 ```

-The tool can then be launched using `docker-automatic-build`
+The tool can then be launched using `container-factory`

 To see the underlying commands being run, commands can be run with verbosity level 3 `-vvv`.